 MSVU Art Gallery promotes critical access to its exhibitions through publications, lectures and other educational programs.
 It also manages the MSVU art collection, much of which may be viewed in the E. Margaret Fulton Communications Centre and other campus buildings.
-A member of the Atlantic Provinces Art Galleries Association, the art gallery is supported by Mount Saint Vincent University and the efforts of its Advisory Committee.
 Exhibitions, publications and events are funded in part by a multi-year grant from the Canada Council for the Arts.

 Admission to the Art Gallery is Free.

 * Tuesday through Friday 11 am - 5 pm

 Closed Mondays.
 We are located in the Seton Academic Centre, 1st floor.